 Fraud control and risk management

-Consistent with the Public Governance, Performance and Accountability Act 2013, the Clerk’s Instructions and associated financial management policies promote the proper use of the department’s resources.
-The Clerk’s Instructions are reviewed annually to ensure their applicability and coverage.
+Consistent with the Public Governance, Performance and Accountability Act, the Clerk’s Instructions and associated financial management policies promote the proper use of the department’s resources.
+The Clerk’s Instructions are reviewed regularly to ensure their applicability and coverage.

 The department has in place appropriate fraud prevention, detection, investigation and reporting mechanisms that comply with the Commonwealth Fraud Control Framework.
 No incidents of fraud were detected in this reporting period.

-During 2018–19, risk areas and associated controls and mitigation strategies were routinely considered by senior management and reported to the department’s Audit Committee.
+During 2019–20, risk areas and associated controls and mitigation strategies were routinely considered by senior management and reported to the department’s Audit Committee.
 The framework for managing risk is revised regularly and made available to staff on the department’s intranet.
 Risk oversight and management is a standing agenda item for meetings of the program managers.
-The risk management and fraud control framework will be reviewed in the coming year.
+The risk management and fraud control frameworks were reviewed during 2019–20 and updates were made to strengthen and simplify their purpose and to complement the existing policies and strategies behind both frameworks.